wo-language/wo/dev.md

 Any of these could be ignored easily in theory:

-unused var in switch
+unused var in switch,
-no new variables on left side of := generic function is missing function body label %s declared and not used main - func %s must have no type parameters, func %s must have no arguments and no return values init - missing function body
+no new variables on left side of :=, generic function is missing function body, label %s declared and not used, main - func %s must have no type parameters, func %s must have no arguments and no return values, init - missing function body,
-%q imported and not used, %q imported as %s and not used can only use ... with final parameter in list cannot range over, range over %s permits no iteration variables, range over %s permits only one iteration variable, range clause permits at most two iteration variables cannot use iteration variable of type %s cannot use type %s outside a type constraint: interface is (or embeds) comparable in interface - overlapping terms %s and %s
+%q imported and not used, %q imported as %s and not used, can only use ... with final parameter in list, cannot range over, range over %s permits no iteration variables, range over %s permits only one iteration variable, range clause permits at most two iteration variables, cannot use iteration variable of type %s, cannot use type %s outside a type constraint: interface is (or embeds) comparable, in interface - overlapping terms %s and %s